pomponchik/sigmatch/README.md

 To check the signatures of the callable objects, you need to create a `SignatureMatcher` object, which will "bake" a description of the parameters you expect.
 You can pass the following arguments to the constructor of the `SignatureMatcher` class (they are all strings):

-- '.' - corresponds to an ordinary positional argument without a default value.
+- `"."` - corresponds to an ordinary positional argument without a default value.
-- 'some_argument_name' - corresponds to an argument with a default value.
+- `"some_argument_name"` - corresponds to an argument with a default value.
 The content of the string is the name of the argument.
-- '*' - corresponds to packing multiple positional arguments without default values (*args).
+- `"*"` - corresponds to packing multiple positional arguments without default values (*args).
-- '**' - corresponds to packing several named arguments with default values (**kwargs).
+- `"**"` - corresponds to packing several named arguments with default values (**kwargs).

 When you have prepared a `SignatureMatcher` object, you can apply it to function objects and get a response (`True`/`False`) whether their signatures match the expected ones.
 As an example, see what a function and a `SignatureMatcher` object for it mights look like: